textlab/cglossa/README.md

 ### Deployment

-Build Glossa in the production mode (note: if you want to enable external login, the SAML environment variables need to be set at this stage):
+If you want to enable external login, the SAML environment variables need to be set during building the application.
+Therefore, the best way to build Glossa in the production mode is to run the script:

-    lein uberjar
+    ./build.sh

-To start the server, set up the environment variables and run:
+To start the server:

-    java -jar target/cglossa.jar
+    ./start_prod.sh

-To stop the server, run:
+To restart the server:

-    pkill -f 'java -jar target/cglossa.jar'
+    ./restart_prod.sh

 ## License